rhinzz/gamaloka-landing-page-v2/README.md

 * [Link](#link)

 ## General info
-This is an updated landing page for Gamaloka.com, using HTML, CSS, Bootstrap and Javascript.
+This is an updated landing page for Gamaloka.com, using HTML, CSS (Bootstrap) and Javascript.

 ## Technologies
 Project is created with: